-Once the MEPS sample is selected from among the NHIS households characterized as NHIS respondents, RUs representing students living in student housing or consisting entirely of military personnel are dropped from the sample.
-For the NHIS, college students living in student housing are sampled independently of their families.
+Up through MEPS Panel 23, once the MEPS sample was selected from among the NHIS households characterized as NHIS respondents, RUs representing students living in student housing or consisting entirely of military personnel were dropped from the sample.
+This is because up through the 2017 NHIS, college students living in student housing were sampled independently of their families.
 For MEPS, such students are identified through the sample selection of their parents' RU.
-Removing from MEPS those college students found in college housing sampled for the NHIS eliminates the opportunity of multiple chances of selection for MEPS for these students.
-Military personnel not living in the same RU as civilians are ineligible for MEPS.
-After such exclusions, all RUs associated with households selected from among those identified as NHIS responding households are then fielded in the first round of MEPS.
+Removing from MEPS those college students found in college housing sampled for the NHIS eliminated the opportunity of multiple chances of selection for MEPS for these students.